sebarslan/Maui.NullableDateTimePicker/README.md

 # Changelog

 ### 3.1.0 Preview
+- Fixed issue where Month or Year selection required long touch on iOS.
+(Thanks @mshenoy83)
 - The property 'NullableDateTime' renamed to 'SelectedDateTime'
 - The property 'NullableDateTimeChanged' renamed to 'SelectedDateTimeChanged'
 - Fixed truncation issues in month names on the selected date label.